 Will the TAP affect other student payments?

-The TAP generally won’t affect other student payments like Youth Allowance/ABSTUDY as Services Australia do consider it to be an 'equity or merit based scholarship'.
-This means it won’t be counted as ordinary income when Services Australia are determining whether an applicant is eligible for other income support payments, like Youth Allowance.
-However, Services Australia will consider these scholarships as income if the applicant receives other scholarships with a combined total of more than $8,355 per year.
+Services Australia considers the TAP to be an equity or merit based scholarship.
+This means it won't be counted as ordinary income when Services Australia is determining whether an applicant is eligible for other income support payments, like Youth Allowance.
+However, Services Australia will consider these scholarships as income if the applicant receives other scholarships with a combined total of more than $8355 per year.